 9891 Gulf Shore Dr, Naples, FL 34108

 Similar to Sails Restaurant, Baleen sports one of the finest beachside atmospheres in Naples.
-You can choose an indoor table, but you will still get a broad view of the adjacent beach.
+You can choose an indoor table, but you will still get a broad view of the adjacent Vanderbilt Beach from the LaPlaya Beach & Golf Resort in which the restaurant is located.

 This is also the first restaurant on this list to have a full breakfast menu, which they stop serving around 11 a.m.
 Brunch does go until 2 p.m., so if you enjoy breakfast food after the morning has ended, you are in luck.